 (1) A person must not slice, crop, blotch, deface, alter or otherwise render illegible any identifier applied to an animal.

-Penalty: a fine of $20 000.
+Penalty for this subregulation: a fine of $20 000.

 (2) Any animal bearing an identifier that is sliced, cropped, blotched, defaced, altered or otherwise rendered illegible is to be regarded as not identified with the identifier in accordance with these regulations.

+[Regulation 72 amended: SL 2021/204 r.
+14.]

 73. Possession of unidentified stock

 (1) A person must not, without lawful excuse, be in possession or control of a live animal unless the animal is identified in accordance with these regulations.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) A person does not commit an offence under subregulation (1) if the person is in possession or control of a live animal for the purpose of impounding it.

+[Regulation 73 amended: SL 2021/204 r.
+14.]

 74. Things that may be confused with identifiers

 A person must not apply or otherwise use upon an animal any thing that is intended or likely to be, or capable of being, confused with an identifier.